Gaarv/kadenze-dl/README.md

         password: "mypassword"
     download:
         proxy: ""                                      # Proxy URL, ie. "http://127.0.0.1:3128".
 Empty string "" if none.
-        resolution: "720"                              # Video definition to download.
+        resolution: "720"                              # Video resolution to download.
 Valid values are "720" or "360".
         download_path: "/home/user/videos/kadenze"     # The absolute path to download to
         courses:                                       # Courses to download, as they appear in the URL.
 You can also use the keyword "all"
                 - "creative-applications-of-deep-learning-with-tensorflow-i"